CrateOrg/autotype/README.md

 ends in 'on QEMU/KVM'.
 This is because `xdotool` does not work well with virt-manager or virt-viewer.

-Autotype uses the same syntax for both `ydotool` and `ydotool`.
+Autotype uses the same syntax for both `xdotool` and `ydotool`.
 The syntax is based on /usr/include/linux/input-event-codes.h key variables.

-Autotype can as-is copy-type text from a file or from `stdin`.
+Autotype can copy-type text, as-is, from a file or from `stdin`.
+Meaning it can be used to write down text to another program or window, locally or remotely.
+Including most special characters like bar, ampersand, quotes and so on.

 ## OPTIONS